KevinTopollaj/Swift-Concurrency/README.md

 - If you desperately need to be able to `carve off some async work safely`, you can `create a sibling actor` – a `separate actor that does not use @MainActor`, but `does not directly update the UI`.

+## Do not use an actor for your SwiftUI data models

+- Swift’s `actors allow us to share data in multiple parts of our app without causing problems with concurrency`, because `they automatically ensure two pieces of code cannot simultaneously access the actor’s protected data`.

+- Actors are an important addition to our toolset, and `help us guarantee safe access to data in concurrent environments`.

+- `Actors are a really bad choice for any data models you use with SwiftUI` – anything that conforms to the `ObservableObject` protocol.

+- SwiftUI `updates its user interface on the main actor`, which means when we make a `class` conform to `ObservableObject` we’re agreeing that all our work will happen on the `main actor`.

+- As an example, any time we modify an `@Published` property `that must happen on the main actor`, otherwise we’ll be asking for changes to be made somewhere that isn’t allowed.

+- Now think about what would happen if you tried to use a `custom actor` for your data.

+- Not only would any data writes need to happen on that `actor` rather than the `main actor` (thus `forcing the UI to update away from the main actor`), but `any data reads would need to happen there too` – every time you tried to bind a string to a TextField, for example, you’d be asking Swift to simultaneously use the `main actor` and your `custom actor`, which doesn’t make sense.

+- The correct solution here is to use a class that conforms to `ObservableObject`, then annotate it with `@MainActor` to `ensure it does any UI work safely`.

+- If you still find that `you need to be able to carve off some async work safely`, you can create a `sibling actor` – `a separate actor that does not use @MainActor`, but `does not directly update the UI`.